 Gallego supports the repeal of SB-1070, a 2010 Arizona law deputizing state police to check with federal authorities on the immigration status of criminal suspects whose status seems questionable.
-He calls it a “racist” law rooted in from “xenophobia” and “anti-illegal immigrant rhetoric”—particularly against the “Latino population.”
+He calls it a “racist” law rooted in “xenophobia” and “anti-illegal immigrant rhetoric”—particularly against the “Latino population.”

 In 2012 Gallego helped lead Citizens for Professional Law Enforcement, a coalition of Phoenix-area political leaders, in an effort to oust Sheriff Joe Arpaio of Maricopa County, Arizona, because of the latter’s tough stance on immigration-law enforcement.

 Gallego at one time served as the Arizona chair of VoteVets.org, a group that promotes, in the name of military veterans, left-wing agendas in such areas as foreign policy, energy security, and veterans’ affairs.
 In 2014, the VoteVets Political Action Comittee endorsed Gallego for Congress.